concr/devbox/README.md

 ### SSH

-Use `vagrant ssh ansible` (or `... devbox`) to connect to you machine.
+Use `vagrant ssh ansible` (or `... devbox`) to connect to your desired VM.

-If you just want to use your typical `ssh`-command, do the following:
+If you just want to use your typical `ssh`-command, do the following on your local machine:

 <pre>
 vagrant ssh-config >> ~/.ssh/config